 Welcome back to Spøtlights!
-This week we interview Andy Yeung, the CEO of Fuse, an insurtech which has created a digital distribution ecosystem to connect agents, insurers and consumers.
+This week we interview Andy Yeung, the CEO of Fuse, an insurtech that has created a digital distribution ecosystem to connect agents, insurers, and consumers.

 Hi there, could you tell us a little about Fuse?

 Founded in 2017 in Indonesia, we launched the first-of-its-kind App, namely Fuse Pro, which enables agents of insurance company to complete an insurance application instantly and hence get commission disbursed through the App.

 In 2018, we evolved and tried to get agent partners to work with Fuse directly, for offering multiple insurance products from multiple Insurance companies, to their end customers.
 Since then, we added on a few business models, for tapping into the whole ecosystem of digital distribution in Indonesia.